alire-project/alire/doc/catalog-format-spec.md

         several crates from the same repository (sometimes referred to as a *monorepo*).

-      - `binary`: optional (defauts to false) boolean used to design the origin as binary.
+      - `binary`: optional (defaults to false) boolean used to design the origin as binary.
 Binary origins are not compiled and can optionally use dynamic expressions to narrow down the platform to which they apply.
 An origin using a dynamic expression must be tagged as binary; see the